VisActor/VTable/docs/assets/option/en/column/base-column-type.md

 Not required.

-Data aggregation configuration to analyze the column data.
+Data aggregation summary configuration to analyze the column data.

 Global options can also be configured to configure aggregation rules for each column.